• Skip to main content

 Author Bio

 Missionary Field Director for Asian Access, Robert Adair, was raised in Texas and is a graduate of Texas A&M University.
-From 2005-2009 he served in southern Japan with Asian Access.
-Robert has served with Asian Access since 2001 in a variety of roles.
-He is currently in Japan through a strategic partnership between Asian Access and SIM designed to leverage the strengths of both agencies to more effectively reach Japanese people and strengthen the Japanese church.
+From 2005-2009 he served in southern Japan with A3.
+Robert has served with A3 since 2001 in a variety of roles.
+He is currently in Japan through a strategic partnership between A3 and SIM designed to leverage the strengths of both agencies to more effectively reach Japanese people and strengthen the Japanese church.

 Please follow and like us: